 All of my sons, now in their 30s, lived at home until they got married in their mid to late 20s.
 I wrote my “love letters” to my sons several times a year for over 25 years.
 When each son got married, Julie gave each Memory Box to their wives so that they could know more about their husbands growing up.
 More importantly, my letters to my sons, shared with their wives, reinforced the importance of when they have children, that they tell their children that they love them.

 Love should be expressed with heartfelt words, not assumed by giving a child a new bike for Christmas or a video game on their birthday.
 All three of my sons live in San Diego within 20 minutes of Julie and me in Bonita.
 We have Sunday dinners together almost every week.
 They never leave our home without my telling them I love them, and them saying, “I love you, Dad.”

 I was visiting my Dad the day he had a massive heart attack and stroke at age 88.
 I got him to the hospital right away.
 In the emergency room, the doctors told me there was nothing they could do.
 He had only a few hours to live.
 I sat by his bed holding his hand.
 He was still conscious, but could not talk.
 I remembered all the letters I had written him over the years.
-I started re-tell him some of the fun things we had done together:
+I started re-telling him some of the fun things we had done together:

 • A trip to Disneyland